 - Notice “Content Type” is “Customer” at the top of the create item task pane.
 If you try to change it…you won’t be able to because you updated the “Change New Button Order” setting in earlier steps.

 - Notice how the fields you just set as required are all…required, and notice how they are in the same order as what you specified with the “Column Order” setting on the content type.

 - Finally, observe that “Title” is not on the New item form.

 Specify the required information, press save, and your new customer will appear in the default view:

 You have created a new Customers list and added the first customer.
 But so much more has been done:

 - Update advanced settings on the list to specify a custom, and default, content type

 - Changed the order that fields appear when creating new items

 - Learned new ways to navigate through administrative settings

-In the next post, Sales will create the Sales Contracts list in the Contract Lifecycle Management (CLM) site.
+In the next post, you will create the Sales Contracts list in the Contract Lifecycle Management (CLM) site.
 That next post will be a condensed version which focuses more on simply posting the settings to specify so that you can keep on pace with building the solution; there will be less narrative.